rolph-recto/cs6161-project/project-writeup.md

-% An Analysis of MaxSAT Approximation Algorithms
+% An Analysis of the Kleinberg-Tardos MaxSAT Approximation Algorithm
 % Rolph Recto
 % CS 6161 Final Project